cradesto/pystella/README.md

 # PySTELLA

 IMPORTANT: the package is under heavy development.
-Keep this in mind if you want to use it on your research.
+Keep this in mind if you want to use it in your research.

 ## Command shell